What is it?

 Dr Bernard Jensen suggests: Juice watercress, apple juice and 1/2 teaspoon cream of tarter.

 Highly alkalising juices and any berry-based juices will help to fight the microbial invasion and heal the inflamed mucosa.
 Using cucumber juice as a base will be soothing and anti-inflammatory as will garden mint, camomile, sage and thyme as freshly brewed teas to drink between juices.
-The active ingredient in thyme is a common ingredient in cough syrups, and is recommended by herbalists as an excellent gargle for sore throats and tonsilitis.
+The active ingredient in thyme is a common ingredient in cough syrups, and is recommended by herbalists as an excellent gargle for sore throats and tonsillitis.
 Also helpful are some lesser known herbs such as black cohosh, fenugreek, hyssop, marshmallow and mullein.

-According to a study carried out by the department of Otolaryngology, Istanbul university, and published in the 2011 journal of paediatric otorhinolaryngology, it was concluded that a vitamin D deficiency was more prevalent in children with recurrent tonsilitis.
+According to a study carried out by the department of Otolaryngology, Istanbul university, and published in the 2011 journal of paediatric otorhinolaryngology, it was concluded that a vitamin D deficiency was more prevalent in children with recurrent tonsillitis.

 Dr Elizabeth Koshy, from the School of Public Health at Imperial College London, led a study that showed the number of children admitted to hospital in England for acute throat infections increased by 76 per cent between 1999 and 2010